 - Prevents injury during your workout

 - Prepares you mentally for your workout

 Just beyond your warm-up is what is often referred to Zone 2 or your fat-burning zone.
-This is the lowest heart rate of all the exercise zones, and yes, it’s great for burning fat, but just as I stated above, not the most effective way to lost fat.
+This is the lowest heart rate of all the exercise zones, and yes, it’s great for burning fat, but just as I stated above, not the most effective way to lose fat.

 What It Feels Like: In the fat-burning zone, you’re working “comfortably.”
 You might sweat a little and breathe harder than usual, but you should feel as if you can sustain this activity for a long time.
 Think walking the dog or even some slow, steady-state work on a cardio machine.
 You will be able to breathe some through your nose and some through your mouth.
 When you are in the Fat Burning Zone you are still able to carry on a conversation while at work.

-Benefits: Because you feel pretty good in this zone, you can stay here a while.
+Benefits: Because you feel pretty good in this zone, you can stay here for a while.
 This means that you can go for a long time and burn fat.
 However, this is not your best zone for burning up enough calories to make a difference in your physical fitness and you don’t get the benefit of any afterburn!
 Don’t get me wrong, for beginners; this is a great place to start.
-But the myth that the fat burning zone is the best place to lose fat is just that—a myth.
+But the myth that the fat-burning zone is the best place to lose fat is just that—a myth.

 Related: 10-Minute Workout To Blast Fat

 What It Feels Like: The next level of exercise occurs is your aerobic zone, sometimes called Zone 3.
 This zone will have you working hard enough to feel the need to breathe mostly through your mouth; referred to as “comfortably hard.”
 You will be able to talk during this zone, but only in short phrases or words.
 Carrying on a full-blown conversation will not happen.